-Garnitures in the 18th century
+Garnitures in the 18th Century

-This sort of display sometimes incorporated ornaments such as candlesticks, clocks, busts, obelisks, and Chinese figurines.
+This sort of display sometimes incorporated ornaments such as candelabra, clocks, busts, obelisks, and Chinese nodders & figurines.
 Many of the earlier 17th century Dutch garnitures were assembled from Chinese imported ceramics, but in the 18th century, different styles of vases and urns for this sort of display were produced in Europe that coordinated with contemporary tastes and styles for interior decorating, including delftware, rococo floral Sèvres porcelain, neoclassical designs in jasperware or alabaster, as well as chinoiserie-inspired designs.

 © The Trustees of the British Museum.
 Shared under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) licence.